By the end of 2014, three countries were still polio-endemic

-There is no cure for polio but it can be prevented with polio vaccine
+There is no cure for polio but it can be prevented with a vaccine

 First child in Nepal to be immunised with IPV as part of its introduction into the routine immunisation schedule, the first Gavi-supported country to do so.